-If you love tea and finding ways to boost your health then these matcha pistachio ice-lollies will be right up your street.
-Green Leaf Matcha sent me over some of their gorgeous matcha to try and seeing as we’re in the mid of summer I thought some frozen matcha treats would go down well.
+If you love tea and finding ways to boost your health then these matcha pistachio ice lollies will be right up your street, and seeing as we’re in the mid of summer I thought some frozen matcha treats would go down well.

 Matcha can be used for cooking, baking or in drinks however to retain it’s quality it’s recommended to be added to water between 70-85c.
 While I may find it a little too bitter this way, one thing I love about Green Leaf Matcha is its amazing colour and the array of health benefits that come with it.